-Naccarato is the first in her field to extensively study the sexual needs specific to the Little People community on the physical, emotional, and psychosocial level.
-“She is really a true pioneer in her own right,” says Dr. Patti Britton, a mentor to Naccarato and the co-founder of Sex Coach U. “She is the first person I know of in the Little People community who has had the courage and the wherewithal to design and implement programs and materials designed specifically for the Little People community around their specific sexual needs.”
+Naccarato is the first in her field to extensively study the sexual needs specific to the little-person community on the physical, emotional, and psychosocial level.
+“She is really a true pioneer in her own right,” says Dr. Patti Britton, a mentor to Naccarato and the co-founder of Sex Coach U. “She is the first person I know of in the little-people community who has had the courage and the wherewithal to design and implement programs and materials designed specifically for the little-people community around their specific sexual needs.”

 According to the Little People of America website, there are roughly 200 types of medical dwarfism.
-A Little Person is usually 2’8” to 4’8” in height, but it varies.
-On average, they are 4 feet tall with a wide range of difficulty in medical conditions.
+A little person is usually 2 feet 8 inches to 4 feet 8 inches in height, but it varies.
+On average, they are 4 feet tall with a wide range of omedical conditions.